malcolmrigg/WizardClock/README.md

 * shaft_colour (optional): the colour of the shaft
 * lost (optional): text to display when an entity is lost, defaults to "Lost".
 * travelling (optional): text to display when an entity is travelling, defaults to "Travelling"
+* width (optional): set the width (and therefore height, as it is always a circle) of the clock in pixels.
+Defaults to 500 if not set.

 ```
 type: 'custom:weasley-card'